unlock-protocol/docs/docs/governance/grants-bounties/README.md

 ---
 title: Grants & Bounties
 description:  >-
-  Explaination of the Unlock Inc. grants, participation in Gitcoin grants and bounties program.
+  Explaination of the Unlock Labs grants, participation in Gitcoin grants and bounties program.
 hide_table_of_contents: false
 ---